chenxi-xu/chenxi-xu.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I received my Ph.D. in Decision Sciences at the Fuqua School of Business, Duke University, where I was advised by Prof. [Peng Sun](https://www.fuqua.duke.edu/faculty/peng-sun).
-My research focuses on applied mechanism and market design, with an emphasis on using analytical modeling and optimization methods to address innovation and healthcare problems.
-I am also interested in applying robust optimization techniques to these problems.
+I am an Assistant Professor in the Supply Chain and Operations Management Department at Purdue University's Mitch Daniels School of Business.

-**I will join the Supply Chain and Operations Management Department at Purdue University's Mitch Daniels School of Business as an Assistant Professor in Summer 2026.**
+I received my Ph.D. in Decision Sciences from the Fuqua School of Business at Duke University, where I was advised by Prof. [Peng Sun](https://www.fuqua.duke.edu/faculty/peng-sun).
+My research focuses on applied mechanism and market design, with an emphasis on using analytical modeling and optimization methods to address problems in innovation and healthcare.
+I am also interested in applying robust optimization techniques to these settings and in pursuing empirical research that complements my analytical work.

 ## Contact
 * Email: xu2301[at]purdue[dot]edu